CollabAR-Source/RMVMDD/README.md

 ### 1.3 Multiple distortion Multi-view image sets
 We collect four multiple distortion Multi-view image sets.
 In each set, images contains a certain combination of multiple distortions and the set has the same category, instance and view settings as the pristine imageset.
 Specifically, **four types of image distortion** are considered: *noise  +  motion blur,  Gaussian blur + noise,  Gaussian blur + motion blur*, and *Gaussian blur + noise + motion blur*.

 For each type of distortion, **three distortion levels** are considered.
-We are using the same methods for collecting the single distortion Multi-view image sets to collect those distorted images.
+We are using the same methods of collecting the single distortion Multi-view image sets to collect those distorted images.

 ## 2. <span id="2">Download RMVMDD Dataset</span>